 1975- Onli created this full-spread album cover illustration for the legendary innovative jazz musician, Miles Davis.
 Though Davis loved this Rhythmistic portrait he & Onli could not reach business terms about its use.
 Onli refused Davis' offer of sub-par payment.
 Thus, this Rhythmistic cover treatment was never used.

 1977- Onli went to live, work and study in Paris France.
 Wanting to challenge his Rhythmistic thesis on the international level, he called this his Cosmopolitan Phase.
 He worked for the Paris Metro Magazine and MODE Avante Garde Magazine along with winning a national drawing competition that led to his having a solo exhibition at the FIAP in Paris.
 Here he presented his first Rhythmistic exhibition.
 It was called, "Presenting My Rhythm".
 During the summer of 1978 thousands of tourists and Parisiens visited this showcase.
+It was here that Onli was convinced of the validity of Rhythmism as a Future-Primitif genre in the visual arts canon.

 During this period of Onil's career, he was often criticized and marginalized in "The Black Art Movement" and even called a sell-out for doing commercial illustrations and wanting to establish a genre that went beyond the limited orthodoxy of the term, "Black Art".